SAML (Any Provider)

 Once you have configured the SAML application in your IdP with the above information, you will get access to a Metadata file and/or a Metadata URL from your IdP that will need for the next step.
 SAML metadata is an XML document which contains information necessary for interaction with SAML-enabled identity or service providers.
 This metadata document contains information such as URLs of endpoints, information about supported bindings, identifiers and public keys.

-Once you have the Metadata information from your IdP, login as a site administrator at Files.com and go to Settings -> Integrations -> SSO.
-Click on Add Provider and select SAML (Other Provider).
+Type "SSO Providers" in the search box at the top of every page and then click on the matching result.
+Click the Add provider button.
+Click to select SAML (Other Provider).
 If you have a Metadata URL or a XML file from your IdP, enter it in to the form and click Save.

 Get Instant Access to Files.com